Short Answer

 Contract Snapshot

-This market resolves to Yes if the Vegas Golden Knights win the Western Conference Finals; otherwise, it resolves to No, as the event is mutually exclusive.
-Official sources for settlement include Fox Sports, ESPN, and NHL.
-The market opened on September 26, 2025, and will close after the outcome occurs (or by July 15, 2026), with projected payouts 5 minutes after closing.
-Insider trading is prohibited for individuals connected to the league, teams, source agencies, and anyone with material non-public information.
+This market resolves to "Yes" if the Vegas Golden Knights win the Western Conference Finals, confirmed by sources like Fox Sports, ESPN, or NHL; otherwise, it resolves to "No" as the event is mutually exclusive.
+The market opened on September 26, 2025, at 10:00 am EDT, and closes either after the outcome occurs or by July 15, 2026, at 10:00 am EDT, with projected payouts 5 minutes after closing.
+Insider trading is prohibited for individuals affiliated with the league, teams, or source agencies, and those with material, non-public information.

 Available Contracts